dojo/framework/src/widget-core/README.md

 }
 ```

-**Note:** Unfortunately `tsx` is not directly used within the module so the tsx module will report as an unused import, and will need to be ignored by linters..
+**Note:** Unfortunately `tsx` is not directly used within the module so the tsx module will report as an unused import, and will need to be ignored by linters.

 ### Web Components